A sensor network powered by an artificial intelligence (AI)

 algorithm developed by scientists fromNanyang

-Technological University, Singapore (NTU Singapore)
+Technological University, Singapore (NTU Singapore) can

 accurately detect, in real-time, gas leaks and unwanted water